 - Page size = frame size = 1 K words (assumption)

-Address generated by CPU is divided into
+The address generated by the CPU is divided into

 - Page number(p): Number of bits required to represent the pages in Logical Address Space or Page number

-- Page offset(d): Number of bits required to represent particular word in a page or page size of Logical Address Space or word number of a page or page offset.
+- Page offset(d): Number of bits required to represent a particular word in a page or page size of Logical Address Space or word number of a page or page offset.

 Physical Address is divided into

-- The TLB is associative, high speed memory.
+- The TLB is associative, high-speed memory.